gcaven/dloft/_portfolio_items/08-brave-new-world.md

 #### Buk Promotion Video

 Buk is a social food discovery platform.
-It uses machine learning to find and recommend restaurants and dishes in any city around the world.
-Brave New World needed a short video to send to investors that explained the apps capabilities.
+It uses machine learning to find and recommend restaurants and your favourite dishes in any city around the world.
+Brave New World needed a short video to send to investors that explained the app's capabilities.